 There are three types of arbitrators: those who understand numbers and those who don’t.

-This old joke, adapted to the international arbitration community and repeated at conferences, typically receives nervous laughter from parties, counsel and experts who may have experienced innumeracy firsthand on the part of a tribunal.
+This old joke, adapted to the international arbitration community and repeated at conferences, typically receives nervous laughter from parties, counsel and experts who may have experienced innumeracy first-hand on the part of a tribunal.
 Yet this innumeracy is by no means limited to those who serve as arbitrators; the joke could equally be applied to those who appear as counsel and to other participants in the international arbitration community.

 This book is aimed at everyone who gets the joke, whether they profess to understand numbers or not.
 The objective of The Guide to Damages in International Arbitration is to help all participants in the international arbitration community – from the arbitrators to the parties to counsel and experts – understand damages issues more clearly and communicate those issues more effectively to tribunals to further the common objective of assisting arbitrators in rendering more accurate and well-reasoned awards on damages.

 In the vast majority of international arbitrations, one or more parties seek damages.
 As such, damages are a critical component of most cases.
 A tribunal that misunderstands the relevant damages issues does not render justice to the parties.
-An award that effectively resolves the scope of liability but misunderstands, misapplies, or miscalculates damages does not put the aggrieved party back in the position it would have been absent the wrongful act.
+An award that effectively resolves the scope of liability but misunderstands, misapplies or miscalculates damages does not put the aggrieved party back in the position it would have been without the wrongful act.
 An award that seemingly takes a Solomonic approach by ‘splitting the baby’ or misunderstands the damages issues does not typically satisfy either party and does not contribute to a favourable reputation for the arbitrators that issued the award.

 Parties, and their counsel and experts, express frustration with awards that offer little reasoning on damages or, worse yet, faulty reasoning or errors in principle or calculation.
 Arbitrators express frustration with counsel and experts who struggle to communicate often complex damages issues clearly and effectively.
 Counsel and experts express frustration with each other on how best to present damages cases to tribunals that may lack quantitative backgrounds.

-The idea behind this book arose from discussions among members of the Global Arbitration Review editorial board, who have heard these frustrations being voiced and who identified a void in the market for such a guide to damages in international arbitration.
+The idea behind this book arose from discussions among members of the Global Arbitration Review editorial board, who have heard these frustrations being voiced and identified a void in the market for such a guide to damages in international arbitration.
 This book draws upon the insights of leading lawyers, experts and academics in the field to produce a work that will hopefully be a valuable desk-top reference tool for arbitrators, parties, and their advisers and counsel, when approaching damages issues in international arbitration.

 This book is not intended to provide a comprehensive answer to every question.
 Frequently, the answer depends on the context – on the contract or treaty language, the applicable law, the arbitration agreement or rules, the facts of the case, etc. Indeed, on some issues addressed in this book, the authors (and the editor) no doubt disagree.
 Participation in this book is not meant to convey endorsement of the views expressed by others.
-However, the objective of this book, and indeed the objective of resolving disputes between the parties regarding damages, is to understand better why they disagree.
+However, the objective of this book, and indeed the objective of resolving disputes between parties regarding damages, is to understand better why they disagree.
 Is the disagreement based on differing views on what the contract, treaty or applicable law requires?
 Is the disagreement based on differing assumptions of the parties and their experts?
 Is it based on differing views of the appropriate methodology to assess and quantify damages?
 Is it based on different quantitative models?

 This book aims to make the subject of damages in international arbitration more understandable and less intimidating for arbitrators and other participants in the field and to help participants present these issues more effectively to tribunals.
 The chapters address key issues regarding various aspects of damages, identify areas of general agreement and disagreement, provide checklists and tips, and describe effective approaches to presenting and resolving damages issues.
 With a firm understanding of the underlying issues and the reason why the parties disagree, the arbitrators can make informed judgements on how to resolve those differences.